 Although the process of surrogacy has become much more transparent in recent years, it’s still a complex business.
 People wanting to become a parent by surrogacy need to understand the legal implications before going ahead to avoid encountering problems further down the line.
-These are some of the questions we get asked, but if you have any specific things you want to discuss, feel free to get in touch.

 It is legal, but commercial surrogacy isn’t.
 You may have pay reasonable expenses to a surrogate, such as medical fees or transportation costs, but the surrogate can't charge a fee to make a profit out of the actual surrogacy.